shahad-mahmud/shahad-mahmud.github.io/_pages/about.md

 ## At a glance

-- More than 4 years of research and work experience in NLP.
+- More than 5 years of research and work experience in NLP including LLMs and Agents.
 - Open-source contributions at Hugging Face's [Transformers](https://github.com/huggingface/transformers/pulls?q=author%3Ashahad-mahmud){:target="_blank"}, Bangla [unicode converter](https://pypi.org/project/unicodeconverter/){:target="_blank"}, and Incremental Learning for ASR paper [implementation](https://github.com/shahad-mahmud/incremental_learning_for_asr){:target="_blank"}.
 - Pursued Bachelor of Science in Computer Science and Engineering (CSE) from Rajshahi University of Engineering and Technology ([RUET](https://www.ruet.ac.bd/){:target="_blank"}).